huhan-123/Stirling-PDF/SECURITY.md

    - Provide a detailed description of the vulnerability

 2. **Direct Email**:
-   - Send your report to security@stirlingpdf.com
+   - Send your report to security@pdfly.site
    - Please include as much information as possible about the vulnerability

 ### What to Include